15 Incredible Foreign Films Streaming on Amazon Prime Video

 Danish master Thomas Vinterberg’s films are often based on a simple idea that proposes a ‘What if?’
 For instance, his previous venture ‘The Commune‘ was about a group of like-minded people deciding to live together as a community in a huge house that one of them has inherited.
 Much like The Commune, Vinterberg’s ‘Another Round’ is about a pact a group of middle-aged men make when their lives seem to have come to a boring standstill.

-RELATED TO THE BEST FILMS OF 2020 – ANOTHER ROUND REVIEW – WHEN HONESTY OVERCOMES MORALISM
+RELATED TO Foreign Films on Amazon Prime – ANOTHER ROUND REVIEW – WHEN HONESTY OVERCOMES MORALISM

 They decide to consume enough alcohol on a daily basis in order to chart the change in their social and professional lives.
 Vinterberg’s film thus captures the euphoria of freedom that alcohol bestows them while also examining the midlife crisis that they are going through.
 Featuring Mads Mikkelsen in a pitch-perfect character arc, Another Round is a life-affirming oddity.
 It also helps that that ending is absolutely perfect.